Sananes/animations/README.md

 It's not pretty, but it got the job done and will do suffice until a better solution is found.

+Also note that this doesn't work in Tablets/Mobiles very well yet so it's been disabled in those sized devices

 How-To
 ======